 For many decades, the National Football League posed a seemingly insurmountable barrier to vegans, and many athletes assumed vegans couldn’t attain the muscle mass and the strength required for NFL competition.
 But during the 2018 season, more than a dozen members of the NFL’s Tennessee Titans went vegan.
 Standout wide receiver Griff Whalen includes the words “100% #vegan athlete” in his Twitter bio.
 Elsewhere in the league Colin Kaepernick tweeted the hashtag #NotBadForAVegan to accompany a training photograph.

+Over in the NBA, Chris Paul’s performance took a big leap forward when he switched to a vegan diet.
 Perhaps the most impressive showings by vegan athletes are in the fields of ultra-endurance competitions, including running, cycling, and swimming.
 Rich Roll is a long-time vegan who could well be the most impressive ultra-endurance athlete of any era.
 His many feats included doing five Iron Man distance triathlons over a five day period.

 Nutrition Needs for Vegan Athletes